The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Research design

-Furthermore, we estimate the impact of receiving the grant in 2010 using a fuzzy discontinuity design strategy, where we instrument the payment with the discontinuity in take-up rates around the cut-off in the Social Registry Index 2008/2009.
-This approach is not exempt from problems: the discontinuity in the cut-off is very likely to be correlated with receipt of the HDG not only in 2010 but also in subsequent years (for which we do not have access to the relevant information).
-Consequently, we do not consider this strategy as capable of offering a better understanding of the long-run effects of the grants.
-Conversely, this approach is not superior to our exercise of estimating the ITT effect, so we present it simply as a reassuring robustness check, obtaining numerically identical effects.
+In order to formally evaluate the magnitude of the discontinuity in selection, we employ the specification embedded in Equation~\ref{Equation 2} (using the full sample) without covariates and with observability (i.e., having a valid identity card number) as the outcome.
+We find that crossing the threshold decreases the probability of having a valid identity card number by 11.7 percentage points (Figure~\ref{Figure A1}), which is sizeable.

-The source of identification of the ITT effect is the reduction in households' likelihood of being paid the HDG upon crossing the eligibility threshold in the Social Registry Index 2008/2009.
-In other words, the policy application is as good as randomised in the neighbourhood of the cut-off if the research design satisfies certain conditions.
-The first condition is that there must be no manipulation of the forcing variable by families.
-Altering their own position relative to the threshold is virtually impossible for families since the Ecuadorian authorities decided the value of the threshold only some time after having built the whole database.
-In any case, we perform a manipulation test of the density discontinuity based on local polynomial density methods proposed by \textcite{cattaneo2018,cattaneo2020b}.
-Its results do not allow us to reject the absence of manipulation (Figure~\ref{Figure 1}).
+The source of identification of the ITT effect in the observed sample is the reduction in households' likelihood of being paid the HDG upon crossing the eligibility threshold in the Social Registry Index 2008/2009.
+In other words, the policy application is as good as randomised in the neighbourhood of the cut-off provided the research design satisfies certain conditions (apart from monotonicity in selection) \parencite{dong2019}.